CodiCamp/JavaScript-Advanced-Course-Hologram-Manager/README.md

 * Load Canvas / WebGL content (for phase 2)

 ## 4. Save / Load settings

-Save hologram profiles with settings to the device local storage.
+Save hologram profiles with settings if user is logged in to firebase.

-Additionally to be able to save settings and user profile to a cloud service.
+Not logged in users should fallback to localStorage.

 ## 5. Remote control hologram
 Remote control from another device the hologram using it's UI